rio-ke/workman/linux/DB-replica-master-slave.md

 sudo mysql
 ```

-check added database in master-server
+check if database created in master-server appers in slave-server

 ```bash
 show databases;